Achilles Club

-The Achilles Club is a track and field by and for the past and present representatives of the Oxford and Cambridge Universities.
+The Achilles Club is a track and field club for the past and present representatives of the Oxford and Cambridge Universities.
 As of 2025, members have won 19 Olympic gold medals and held 38 World Records.

 Membership

 Athletes that have competed in the annual varsity match are invited to join the club, in addition to Blues, Half Blues, Cross Country, Marathon, Relay and Field Event Colours, members from Alverstone, Centipedes, Alligators and Millipedes representatives (the varsity second teams), and recommendations by the University Presidents.